 The Electric Drives library is designed for engineers from many disciplines who want to incorporate easily and accurately electric drives in the simulation of their systems.
-A specialized interface presents the parameters of the selected drive in a system-look topology, thereby simplifying the adjustments users may want to bring to the default values.
+The interface presents the parameters of the selected drive in a system-look topology, thereby simplifying the adjustments users may want to bring to the default values.
 Then they can seamlessly use any other toolboxes or blocksets to analyze the time or frequency behavior of the electric drive interacting with its system.
 The library is most helpful when a powerful drive has to be carefully maneuvered without ignoring the operating limits of the load on one side and of the power source on the other side.
 A good example is the electric drive system of a hybrid car that can switch in milliseconds from driving the wheels to recharging the batteries when the brakes are engaged.

 Engineers and scientists can work readily with the library.
 The library has seven typical direct current (DC) drives used in industries and transportation systems, eight alternating current (AC) drives providing more efficient and versatile motors from traction to positioning devices, and shaft and speed reducer models useful for connecting to the motor a model of load made of Simulink® blocks.
 An added value of the library is parameters that assure the validity of the motor, the power converters, and the control system.
 When designing the library, particular attention was devoted to the motor models by comparing the models' behavior to the published data of the major manufacturers.
 Numerous examples or case studies of typical drives are supplied with the library.
 Hopefully, typical user systems are similar to these analyzed systems, thereby saving time in building the practical system and supplying a known reference point in the analysis.

-An electric drive has three main components:
+An electric drive consists of these main components:

-The power electronic converter
+Power electronic converter